Graduate Teaching Showcase

 One of our favorite events of the year (and not just because of the breakfast tacos!), the 6 talks are organized into two clusters thematically.
 Between each cluster of three or four talks, audience members have an opportunity to discuss with their tablemates what they have just seen and the thought-provoking questions each presenter ended their presentation with.

-Interested in participating in this year's showcase?
+Interested in participating in the showcase?
 See the "How to Apply" section below.

 Who is eligible?